-The pantry is often a case of what is out of sight is out of mind.
-Cleaning your pantry will make more space for fresh produce and allow you to access what you need, faster.
+With much of its mess concealed behind closed doors, the pantry is often a case of what is out of sight is out of mind.
+Cleaning your pantry will allow you to reclaim precious storage space and enable you to access what you need, faster.

-Spend a good amount of time cleaning the inside of the pantry including the doors, the handles and underneath each shelf.
-You might want to line the shelves with a material that will prevent products from leaking or sticking to the surface.
+Next, invest some time into cleaning the inside of the pantry including the doors, the handles and underneath each shelf.
+You might want to take this chance to line the shelves with a material that will prevent products from leaking or sticking to the surface.

-If your drawers are easily cluttered we suggest you invest in some drawer organising dividers.
-The beauty of drawer dividers is the combinations are endlessly customisable, plus the time you save having everything in its place and easy to find will pay in droves.
+Invest in some drawer organising dividers to make sure your reorganised drawers stay tidy.
+The beauty of drawer dividers is the combinations are endlessly customisable, plus the time you save having everything in its place and easy to find will pay off in droves.

-Empty out utensil jars, then sort, clean, and replace utensils.
-Clean out the toaster and coffee machine.
-Clean inside the microwave and wipe down the kitchen splashbacks.
+Clean out your appliances, including the toaster and coffee machine.
+Don’t forget the inside of the microwave, and remember to wipe down the kitchen splashbacks.

-Wipe down all your knives and chopping boards that are out on display and disinfect the sink surface.
-Once everything has had a deep clean, assess what can go into drawers and the pantry to eliminate the chance of dust and germs accumulating on top of your kitchen appliances.
+Once everything has had a deep clean, assess what can go into drawers and the pantry to minimise the chance of clutter resurfacing.